Cahors: A medieval jewel on Le Puy Way

-Cahors on the Le Puy Camino and is considered to be the most beautiful city of the way.
+Cahors is on the Le Chemin du Puy Camino and is considered to be one of the most beautiful cities of the way.
 Le Puy Way is the most popular of the Camino routes in France and covers a distance of 713km from Le Puy en Velay to St Jean Pied de Port at the foot of the Pyrenees.

 The town was mentioned in Dante’s Inferno as being wicked due to the fact that the local bankers at the time charged interest on their loans.
 This was an uncommon practice in those times.